kenchrcum/hetzner-s3-operator/examples/README.md

 ### 2. Create Bucket

 Create a Bucket resource (see `bucket-basic.yaml`).
 Note that:
+- You must specify either `accessKeyId` (plain string) or `accessKeyIdSecretRef` (secret reference)
-- You must specify `accessKeyId` (created manually in Hetzner Cloud Console)
+- The access key must be created manually in Hetzner Cloud Console
 - A default `DenyAllExceptSpecificAccessKey` policy is automatically created
 - This policy restricts access to only the specified access key
+- Using `accessKeyIdSecretRef` is recommended for sensitive data

 ### 3. Custom Bucket Policy (Optional)